 How to Prevent Complications and Reduce Side Effects After Bariatric Surgery

-Dr. Fernando Garcia is a leading bariatric surgeon, attracting countless people to his Tijuana weight loss surgery practice because of his reputation for excellent results.
+Our leading bariatric surgeons attract countless people to our Tijuana weight loss surgery practice because of our reputation for excellent results.
 Not only do we take great care considering the surgical procedure, but we also offer insight into bariatric surgery side effects and the long-term goal of wellness.

 We'd like to look at the issue of side effects and complications, and some ways that these can both be managed.

 Side Effects Are a Natural Part of Healing

 Let's be clear about our terms.
 Side effects are a natural part of the recovery process and a sign that your body is healing.
 Side effects are temporary, and patients will notice side effects improve steadily as the days and weeks go by.

 Complications Are Signs of Serious Problems

 Complications, on the other hand, are serious issues.
 When side effects to not improve or seem to be extreme pronounced, this could be a sign of a medical problem that is not part of regular recovery and healing.
 Complications need to be addressed as soon as possible, particularly after a weight loss surgery.

 Follow Your Pre-Op Instructions Closely

 Healing often begins before the first incision is made.
 Doctors provide patients with detailed pre-op instructions.
 These per-op instructions prepare patients for the surgery and the healing process to come.
 By avoiding smoking, alcoholic beverages, certain medications, and so forth, patients are able to be in the best health possible to ensure a speedier recovery free from problems.